Volume 10, Issue 3 (2024) IEM 2024, 10(3): 245-252 | Back to browse issues page

 2- Student Research Committee, Mashhad University of Medical Sciences, Mashhad, Iran

-5- Department of Parasitology and Mycology, Emam Reza Hospital, Mashhad University of Medical Sciences, Iran.
+6- Department of Medical Parasitology and Mycology, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran

-7- Department of Neurology, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran
+8- Department of Neurology, Ghaem Hospital, Mashhad University of Medical Sciences, Mashhad, Iran

-9- Metabolic Syndrome Research Center and Medical Genetics Research Center, Mashhad University of Medical Sciences, Mashhad, Iran, and Medical Genetics Research Center, Mashhad University of Medical Sciences, Mashhad, Iran , gholoubiad@mums.ac.ir
+10- Metabolic Research Center, Mashhad University of Medical Sciences, Mashhad, Iran.
+Medical Genetics Research Center, Mashhad University of Medical Sciences, Mashhad, Iran , gholoubiad@mums.ac.ir

 Materials & Methods: Serum samples of 38 MS patients referring to the neurology clinic of Ghaem hospital in Mashhad in 2019 were analyzed by Pishtazteb commercial kit for anti-T. gondii IgG and IgM antibodies using enzyme-linked immunosorbent assay (ELISA).
 The obtained data were analyzed with SPSS software Version 20.